Frequently asked questions

 Will the process create odours?

 There are no smells from the operation of a biochar plant as gases and oils are combusted internally and the emissions from this process are scrubbed before being dispersed via a flue.
 The proposed feedstock is woody material from felled and chipped timber and woody material rejected from composting operations because of it being too large, these materials should not cause any odour issues but we will monitor this.
-We are not planning to use any food waste in the process at any site and it is not a biological process like anaerobic digestion.
+We are not planning to use any food waste in the process at any site.

 Are there emissions from the unit?

-Woodtek Ltd clean all the emission before venting to the atmosphere using a wet scrubber meaning that Particulates are virtually eliminated.
+At our site in Powys, our site operators Woodtek Engineering Ltd clean all the emission before venting to the atmosphere using a wet scrubber meaning that particulates are virtually eliminated.

 - Methane: 0 emissions